-The Council must consider whether the policies and/or site allocations in the plan is likely to have a significant effect on a European site directly or indirectly either alone, or in combination with other plans and projects.
-European sites are Special Areas of Conservation (SACs), Marine SACs, Special Protection Areas (SPAs) and Ramsar sites.
-The overall purpose of the HRA is to conclude whether or not the proposals and policies of the Local Plan would adversely affect the integrity of European sites.
+7.7 The Council must consider whether the policies and/or site allocations in the plan is likely to have a significant effect on a European site directly or indirectly either alone, or in combination with other plans and projects.
+European sites include designated Special Areas of Conservation (SACs), Marine SACs, Special Protection Areas (SPAs) and Ramsar sites.
+The overall purpose of the HRA is to conclude whether the proposals and policies of the Local Plan would adversely affect the integrity of European sites.

-The HRA helps inform the Councils' decisions on where to locate development by assessing policies and site allocations in terms of their impact on the SPA, ensuring any significant impact is avoided or identifying how and where mitigation can be employed.

-The HRA will be made available at the same time key Local Plan documents are published and comments invited.
+- 7.8 The HRA helps inform the Council's decisions on where to locate development by assessing policies and site allocations in terms of their impact on each relevant European site, ensuring any significant impact is avoided or identifying how and where mitigation can be employed. - 7.9 The HRA will be made available when other key Local Plan documents are published and comments invited.